 Birthdays in a box

 Birthday Boxes provides items for children’s birthdays whose parent(s) are unable to provide a present for the child that is turning 7 or under.
 We feel that birthdays are very important in all children’s lives, and we are glad to be able to help in this way.
 Parents are asked to call a couple of days in advance of their child’s birthday.

 Birthday box includes items such as; cake mix, invitations, balloons, party games/favours and an age appropriate gift.

-The Christmas Season can be overwhelming for families who do not have enough money to buy gifts for their children or grandchildren.
+The Christmas Season can be overwhelming for families who do not have enough money to buy gifts for their children .
 The Food Bank administers two programs that offer help to these families in need.
-The Christmas Support program takes place over three-days in which parents come to a designated site, and receive gifts for their children.
-Each child is provided with a large gift, stocking stuffers, books etc. This program is open to custodial and non-custodial parents.
-The Cambridge Firefighters Basket Fund and Salvation Army partner with the Food Bank to ensure all families in Cambridge and North Dumfries receive toys and food for Christmas.
+The Christmas Support program takes placeat a designated site, and receive gifts for their children.
+Each child is provided with a large gift, stocking stuffers, books etc. The Cambridge Firefighters Basket Fund and Salvation Army partner with the Food Bank to ensure all families in need in Cambridge and North Dumfries are provided with toys and food for Christmas.